top of page

 Smart meters detect leaks early and track water use across different units.
 They send alerts when usage increases suddenly, helping landlords respond quickly.

-Installing these systems reduces repair costs and helps preserve the property’s condition.
+Installing a water submeter reduces repair costs and helps preserve the property’s condition.
 Tenants benefit as well because early repairs protect their belongings from water exposure.

 Communicate and Educate Tenants